wizcamp/wizcamp-realms-demo/session-guides/SESSION-03-instruction.md

 - **Today's Focus:** SPLASH ↔ PLAYING transition
 - **State Control:** Single `screen` variable determines entire app display
 - **Future Sessions:** Will add QUIZ and GAME_OVER screens
+- **State Metaphor:** "Think of each screen as a zone in your game — and state as the teleport system"
 - **Architecture Insight:** "Complex navigation is just state management"

 ### **Slide 10: Custom Hooks - Clean Code Patterns 🎨**